-- The purpose of this report is to provide an update on the potential financial impacts of the COVID-19 pandemic in the Niagara Region. - Staff expect that a budget adjustment related to the changes in services, incremental cost and lost revenue associated with the COVID-19 emergency response will be required.
-Staff will bring back a proposed budget adjustment for Council approval when more clarity around funding sources and full cost is available. - All financial implications quantified in this report include estimates up to December 31, 2020 unless otherwise noted.
+- The purpose of this report is to provide an update on the potential financial impacts of the COVID-19 pandemic in the Niagara Region. - Staff continue to expect that a budget adjustment related to the changes in services, incremental cost and lost revenue associated with the COVID-19 emergency response will be required.
+At this time, full impacts are still unknown and staff will bring back a proposed budget adjustment for Council approval when more clarity around funding sources and full cost is available. - As the pandemic progresses, senior management in conjunction with Public Health officials have reviewed the expected timeline for current emergency measures.
+Based on this review we have updated all financial implications included in this report with estimates up to December 31, 2020 unless otherwise noted.
 Estimates in this report are fluid and changing on a weekly basis as new information becomes available.
-Some items have not yet been quantified and this is outlined in the report. - The Niagara Region's current estimate of the 2020 total gross cost of COVID-19 pandemic is \$49 million.
-Total regional gross cost (including all Local Area Municipalities, LAMS) is estimated at \$78 million. - The Region's current estimate of 2020 net deficit as a result of the COVID-19 pandemic is \$5 million.
-Total regional net deficit (including LAMS) is estimated at \$12.9 million. - The Region has received confirmed 2020 funding announcements of \$10.5 million in specific program areas.
-Additional funding announcements are expected but not confirmed. - 2021 budget pressures exist as a result of ongoing COVID-19 measures.
-To date limited 2021 funding announcements from upper levels of government have occurred and our estimates only include confirmed funding sources.
-Should additional funding sources be received this would reduce the pressure identified. - The 2021 projected net budget pressure identified to date is \$10.7 million or 2.74% for levy programs, \$0.1 million or 0.04% for water/wastewater programs, and \$0.1 million or 0.14% for waste management and will continue to be refined as new information is received.
+Some items have not yet been quantified and this is outlined in the report. - The Niagara Region's current estimate of the 2020 total gross cost of COVID-19 pandemic is \$56 million.
+Total regional gross cost (including all Local Area Municipalities, LAMS) is estimated at \$84 million. - The Region's current estimate of 2020 net deficit as a result of the COVID-19 pandemic is \$7.5 million.
+Total regional net deficit (including LAMS) is estimated at \$15.4 million. - The Region has received confirmed 2020 funding announcements of \$10 million in specific program areas.
+Additional funding announcements are expected but not confirmed. - Additionally the Region has begun to identify 2021 budget pressures that may exist as a result of ongoing COVID-19 measures.
+The 2021 projected net budget pressure identified to date is \$3.6 million or 0.91% for levy programs, \$0.1 million or 0.04% for water/wastewater programs, and \$0.1 million or 0.14% for waste management and will continue to be refined as new information is received.